menpo/menpo3d/README.md

-In order to view 3D items you will need to first use the `%matplotlib qt` IPython magic command to set up QT for rendering (you do this instead of `%matplotlib inline` which is what is needed for using the usual Menpo Widgets).
+In order to view 3D items you will need to first use the `%matplotlib qt` IPython magic command to set up QT for rendering (you do this instead of `%matplotlib inline` which is what is needed for rendering directly in Jupyter/Ipython notebooks).
 As a complete example, to view a mesh in IPython you would run something like:
 ```python
 import menpo3d
 mesh = menpo3d.io.import_builtin_asset('james.obj')